dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/redux-blog+auth/index.md

 🚀 What other routes should be we protect?
 For now let's use `requireAuth` to protect `createPost`, `updatePost`, and `deletePost`.
 As easy as:  `.post(requireAuth, Posts.createPost)`

-Try a `curl`  post to create a new post,  you should get unauthorized!
+Try a `curl`  post to create a new post, you should get an unauthorized error!

 Let's get a JWT we could use: